 Meeting unique educational needs

-- There are more than 14,500 women religious serving in Tanzania, and about 60% lack secondary education
+- 65% of the 14,500 women religious serving in Tanzania lack secondary education.

 Bigwa Secondary School in Morogoro, Tanzania